| ||Elliot Anshelevich|

 Ameya Hate, PhD 2012, now at National Bureau of Economic Research (NBER).

-Bugra Caskurlu, PhD 2010, now postdoc at West Virginia University.
+Bugra Caskurlu, PhD 2010, now at TOBB Economics and Technology University (Ankara, Turkey).

 Michael Usher, RPI class of 2013.